Kans23-cloud/YB_Assignment/README.md

-i have done the asessment.
-in about me i cant add image
-form are done
+first i made a navbar which is not fixed, i changed that. i can update anything in bio using the form page.